gl4diator/Mimo-Maze/README.md

 3. pip install winsound
 4. pip install random

-Some of them probably are not necessary.
+Some of modules probably are not necessary.
 I just listed them up "just in case".

 Install the custom font from "font" directory.